isaacnmm/pestpolicy-hugo2XX/content/posts/how-many-coats-of-paint-on-the-ceiling/index.md

 ###  2. Quality of Paint

 The quality of paint used plays a significant role in determining coverage.
-Higher
-- quality paints often have better pigmentation, reducing the need for additional coats.
+Higher-quality paints often have better pigmentation, reducing the need for additional coats.

 Look for paints with higher levels of titanium dioxide, as it enhances opacity and coverage.
 Investing in premium paints may cost more initially but can save you time and effort in the long run.